Board of Trustees

 As advocates for their constituents, RCDSB trustees maintain a strong focus on student achievement, equity and wellbeing.
 Trustees serve as the link between our communities and our schools to ensure that system-wide decision making continues to meet the diverse needs of all students.

 To review past recordings of Board and Committee meetings, click here.
-For Board and Committee appointments, please click here
+For Board and Committee appointments, please click here.

 Meet your RCDSB Board of Trustees

-Chair, Susan Humphries
+Vice Chair, Susan Humphries

 Jurisdiction